Dunbaratu/LaserDist/README.md

 line of sight without obstruction.
 Even exhaust plumes can block it, as they disrupt the beam enough to make the instrument fail to see through the plume.

+### Distance Limitation

+The distance for measuring terrain polygons can't be higher than about 30000m or so on Kerbin, as that's the altitude at which Unity starts to unload the terrain hieght information.
+The max distance changes depending on which planet you're on.

 ### How do I use it from my script then?